Shola-Ayeotan/Loan-Eligbility/README.md

 ## Contributing

 Contributions to improve the model or extend the project are welcome.
-Please follow the standard pull request process to submit your contributions.